jilldela/CE/interview_questions.md

   * issued by the website to your browser
   * this certificate contains the public key needed to begin the secure session
   * initiates 'SSL Handshake'

+#### If I go to a site like gmail.com, I can login and see my email.
+If I close my browser and turn off my computer for a few days, the next time I turn it on and visit gmail.com, it shows my email without me having to login again.
+How does this work?
+* when you visit a site, your browser sends a request to the site.
+The site's server will check your login information and then create a response, including session tokens, and send it back to your browser.
+Your browser will then store the session token by creating a cookie--data with information--storing the authentication information that was retrieved from the server site that you've visited.
+When you return to the same site later, the browser sends back the session token from the cookie to the server.
+The server will verify the information in the request and see that youve visited before.
+Sometimes the cookies will have an expiration date, which will then cause you to login again.

+#### What's a hash table and how does it work?
+What's a collision?
+How does a hash table handle collisions?